-If there is an immediate threat to the health or safety of students or employees occurring on campus, an institution must follow notification emergency procedures.
-An that follows its institution emergency notification procedures is not required to issue a warning based on the circumstances; however, the institution must provide adequate follow-up information to the community as needed.
+If there is an immediate threat to the health or safety of students or employees occurring on campus, an institution must follow its emergency notification procedures.
+An institution that follows its emergency notification procedures is not required to issue a timely warning based on the same circumstances; however, the institution must provide adequate follow-up information to the community as needed.